2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Grand Teton National Park

-When we arrived at Grand Teton National Park, the weather wasn’t on our side.
+We carved only 2 days out for this phenomenal park, and first saw the range peaks on our way to the campground, between Yellowstone and Teton.
+We meant to come back to the area later, only to find out that the weather wasn’t on our side.
 Heavy fog and rain rolled in, and the mountains that usually stand sharp against the sky stayed hidden most of the time.
 It was a little frustrating after driving so far, but that’s the reality of travel—sometimes the “postcard views” just don’t show up.

 Even without the dramatic skyline, the park was worth the stop.
 Even so, the park was worth exploring.
 We drove the scenic loop and stopped at overlooks like Oxbow Bend and Snake River Overlook, hoping for breaks in the clouds.
-We only caught glimpses of the mountains here and there We did manage a few short walks that worked with a boot and splint.
+We only caught glimpses of the mountains here and there.
+We did manage a few short walks that worked with a boot and splint.
 It gave us a sense of the scale of the place, even if the mountains themselves stayed in hiding.

 If there’s one takeaway, it’s to plan some flexibility.
 We couldn’t do the longer hikes or boat rides, but even with rain, the Tetons felt wild and raw.
 It left us with a reason to come back another year when the weather gives a clearer window.